Climbing Wall Classes

 Schedule

-We offer an academic and non-academic Lead class.
-Please contact the Climbing Wall Manager for scheduling.
-Non-academic Lead Climbing classes usually occur over three sessions that last three hours each.
+We offer an academic Lead class called “Intermediate Rock Climbing”.
+If you are unable to take the academic course, please contact the Climbing Wall Manager for scheduling a non-academic Lead Climbing Clinic.
+These classes usually occur over three sessions that last three hours each.

 Cost